Background

 But beneath this thin veneer of hard-learned, self-conscious and uneasy civility lurks a beast of prey, best characterized actually by the Diagnostic and Statistical Manual.

-I am quoting, "A failure to conform to social norms, with respect to lawful behavior, deceitfulness as indicated by repeated lying, use of aliases or conning others to person and profit or pleasure, impulsivity or failure to plan ahead, reckless disregard for safety of self or others, and above all a lack of remorse.
+I am quoting, "A failure to conform to social norms, with respect to lawful behavior, deceitfulness as indicated by repeated lying, use of aliases or conning others to person and profit or pleasure, impulsivity or failure to plan ahead, reckless disregard for safety of self or others, and above all a lack of remorse."

 But perhaps the most intriguing portraits are those of the victims actually.

-Marge insists in the face of the most callous and abusive behavior that there is something tender in Green leaf Jr. When she confronts the beguiling monster Ripley, she encounters the fate of all victims of psychopaths.
+When she confronts the beguiling monster Ripley, she encounters the fate of all victims of psychopaths.
 Disbelief, pity, ridicule.

 The truth is too horrible to contemplate, let alone comprehend.